ZakBlystone/gmod_blueprints/README.md

 # How to Contribute

 ## Creating Issues

+### For feature requests
+- Ensure that the feature hasn't already been requested
+- Please be specific, and provide specific examples

+### For bugs
-When creating new issues, the following must be provided:
+The following must be provided:
 - The saved blueprint script (located in `garrysmod\data\blueprints\client\bpm_yourfile.txt`)
 - Steps to reproduce the issue
 - Any relevant console errors

-- Any relevant tags
+**Use the relevant tags for any issue you're creating!**

 ## Get the code